 Yes/No Evidence Does the school have a policy?
-N Within Safeguarding Policy Does the school work with outside agencies on radicalisation and extremism e.g. Channel? Υ Prevent Team Spinney Hill Police Station (Dial 101) Gurjit Samra Rai- Community Safety team Manager 01163056056 / 07775783985 Have staff received appropriate training?
-Y Annual CPD and new staff as part of induction.
+No Within Safeguarding Policy Does the school work with outside agencies on radicalisation and extremism e.g. Channel?
+Yes Prevent Team Spinney Hill Police Station (Dial 101) Gurjit Samra Rai- Community Safety team Manager 01163056056 / 07775783985 Have staff received appropriate training?
+Yes Annual CPD and new staff as part of induction.
 Training records signed and dated.
-Has the school got a trained Prevent lead? Υ Sarah Anderson Do staff know who to discuss concerns with?
-(Single point of contact - SPOC) Υ Sarah Anderson Is suitable filtering of the internet in place? Υ Do children know who to talk to about their concerns? Υ Pastoral team/ Student Welfare Office / RELATE / School Nurse Are there opportunities for children to learn about radicalisation and extremism?
-Y Assemblies; PD and RS curriculum Going to Extremes presentation to students.
+Has the school got a trained Prevent lead?
+Yes Sarah Anderson Do staff know who to discuss concerns with?
+(DSL) Yes Sarah Anderson Is suitable filtering of the internet in place?
+Yes Do children know who to talk to about their concerns?
+Yes Pastoral team/ Student Welfare Office / RELATE / School Nurse Are there opportunities for children to learn about radicalisation and extremism?
+Yes Assemblies; PD and RS curriculum Going to Extremes presentation to students.
 Have any cases been reported?
-N Are individual students risk assessed?
-N No Risk Assessments have been necessary.
+No Are individual students risk assessed?
+No No Risk Assessments have been necessary.
 External agencies would be consulted prior to this.
-What factors make the school community potentially vulnerable to being radicalised? (e.g. EDL local base, extreme religious views promoted locally, tensions between local communities, promotion of radical websites by some students/parents) elevant histo or v Comment on the school's community, locality and relevant history Discussion with Police has highlighted some increase in Right Wing activity which is Brexit related.
+What factors make the school community potentially vulnerable to being radicalised? (e.g. EDL local base, extreme religious views promoted locally, tensions between local communities, promotion of radical websites by some students/parents) Comment on the school's community, locality and relevant history Discussion with Police has highlighted some increase in Right Wing activity which is Brexit related.
 The Police have not identified the school population as vulnerable.
-Risk evaluation Low Medium Continue to raise profile through staff training and induction.
-Concerns to be discussed with Community Safety Team or Police at need.
-Continue to promote awareness to students through the curriculum or bespoke events available externally.
-High ,
+Risk Low Continue to raise profile through staff evaluation AvaluationConcerns to be discussed with Community Safety Team or Police at need.
+Continue to promote awareness to students through the curriculum or bespoke events available externally.Highconcerns to be discussed with Community Safety Team or Police at need.
+Continue to promote awareness to students externally.

-Date completed 5 July 2019 Signed: Sarah Anderson
+Date completed 26 August 2020 Signed: Sarah Anderson